tansharma/counter/README.md

 ## Features

 ### At a glance
--	**Three tachometer gauges** - Keeps track of your current 5-hour block usage vs budget, a live reset countdown, and your weekly budget.
-They all come with actual needles, redline zones, and animated fills so you know exactly where you stand.
+-	**Three tachometer gauges** - "Session Usage" and "This Week" show new tokens vs. cache-read as a composition ring, summed across every enabled source (no budget to compare against — Anthropic doesn't expose one locally, and one cache-heavy session made a fixed-budget number meaningless anyway), with a "Claude Block Reset" countdown alongside them.
+All three replace the old sweeping needle with tick marks that light up as they fill.
+"Claude Block Reset" is the one gauge that's **Claude Code only** — it's counting down Anthropic's own rate-limit window, which Codex/Gemini/OpenCode don't have.

-- **The header card** - Grabs your display name and Claude plan tier straight from ~/.claude.json, alongside live lifetime totals and estimated cost equivalents.
+- **The header card** - Grabs your display name and Claude plan tier straight from ~/.claude.json, alongside live lifetime totals (input + output + cache-creation, across every enabled source — cache-read tokens are tracked separately, see below) and estimated cost equivalents.

 ### Where it all goes
 - **Usage-over-time bar chart** -  Has a quick 7 / 30 / 90-day range picker so you can spot trends.